-Remember the cable layout so that the cables can be reconnected correctly after replacement.

-(12) Disconnect the pneumatic tubes and ground terminal on the arm side.
+- Remember the cable layout so that the cables can be reconnected correctly after replacement. - (12) Cut off the wire tie binding the duct plate, motor, and cables together. - (13) Disconnect the pneumatic tubes and ground terminal on the arm side.

 To disconnect the pneumatic tubes, push the ring on each pneumatic tube fitting and pull out its tube.

-To disconnect the ground terminal, unscrew the mounting bolt for ground terminal on Arm #2.
+To disconnect the ground terminal, unscrew the mounting bolt for ground terminal, terminal on the duct plate.